guilhermegules/sandbox/web-components/README.md

 - `slot.assignedNodes({ flatten: true/false })` - DOM nodes, assigned to the slot.
 The `flatten` option is `false` by default.
 If explicitly set to `true`, then it looks more deeply into the flatted DOM, return nested slots in case of nested components and the fallback content if no node is assigned.
 - `slot.assignedElements({ flatten: true/false })` - DOM elements, assigned to the slot (same as above, but only element nodes)

+### Shadow DOM and events

+The idea behind shadow tree is to encapsulate internal implementation details of a component.

+Let’s say, a click event happens inside a shadow DOM of `<user-card>` component.
+But scripts in the main document have no idea about the shadow DOM internals, especially if the component comes from a 3rd-party library.

+So, to keep the details encapsulated, the browser re-targets the event.

+Events that happen in shadow DOM have the host element as the target, when caught outside of the component.

+**:warning: Shadow tree details are only provided for `{ mode:'open' }` trees**

+If the shadow tree was created with `{ mode: 'closed'}`, then the composed path starts from the host: `user-card` and upwards.

+That’s the similar principle as for other methods that work with shadow DOM.
+Internals of closed trees are completely hidden.

 ## Useful links

 - [Custom elements html spec](https://html.spec.whatwg.org/#custom-elements)